Silvio Berlusconi: Divorce and allegations of sexual misconduct

 On 17 June 2009, Patrizia D'Addario, a 42-year-old escort and retired actress from Bari, Italy, claimed that she had been recruited twice to spend the evening with Berlusconi.
 Berlusconi denied any knowledge of D'Addario being a paid escort: "I have never paid a woman...
 I have never understood what satisfaction there is if the pleasure of conquest is absent."
 He also accused an unspecified person of manoeuvring and bribing D'Addario.

 On 26 June 2009, the "ten questions" to Berlusconi were reformulated by la Repubblica, and subsequently republished multiple times.
 On 28 August 2009, Berlusconi sued Gruppo Editoriale L'Espresso, the owner company of the newspaper, and classified the ten questions as "defamatory" and "rhetorical".

 Berlusconi's lifestyle raised eyebrows in Catholic circles, with vigorous criticism being expressed in particular by Avvenire, owned by the Episcopal Conference of Italy.
 This was followed by the publication in the newspaper il Giornale (owned by the Berlusconi family) of details with regard to legal proceedings against the editor of Avvenire, Dino Boffo, which seemed to implicate him for a harassment case against the wife of his ex-partner.
 Dino Boffo has always declared the details of the proceedings to be false, although he has not denied the basic premise.

 After a period of tense exchanges and polemics, Boffo resigned from his editorial position on 3 September 2009, and the assistant editor Marco Tarquinio became editor ad interim.

 During a contested episode of AnnoZero on 1 October 2009, the journalist and presenter Michele Santoro interviewed Patrizia D'Addario.
 She stated she was contacted by Giampaolo Tarantini—a businessman from Bari—who already knew her and requested her presence at Palazzo Grazioli with "the President".
 D'Addario also stated that Berlusconi knew that she was a paid escort.

 Shots of Porto Rotondo

-The attention of the newspapers was later attracted by photos that the photographer Antonello Zappadu had taken on several occasions; some document a vacation in May 2008 in Berlusconi's summer residence in Porto Rotondo, where Czech prime minister Mirek Topolánek appears naked, and during the party young girls in bikinis or topless.
+The attention of the newspapers was later attracted by photos that the photographer Antonello Zappadu had taken on several occasions; some document a vacation in May 2008 at Villa Certosa, Berlusconi's summer residence in Porto Rotondo, where Czech prime minister Mirek Topolánek appears naked, and during the party young girls in bikinis or topless.
 On 5 June 2009, El País published 5 of the 700 photos of the party.
 On recommendations from Berlusconi, the Rome Prosecutor's Office seized the photographic material for violation of privacy.